 Risks Related to Percutaneous Coronary Intervention

-Percutaneous coronary intervention (PCI), the procedure used to place stents, is a common medical procedure that is sometimes referred to as coronary angioplasty.
+Percutaneous coronary intervention (PCI), the procedure used to place stents, is a medical procedure that is commonly known as coronary angioplasty.
 PCI carries a small risk of serious complications, such as:

 - Bleeding from the site where the catheter was inserted into the skin